Deportation of the Crimean Tatars: Deportation

 The mass Crimean deportations were organized by Lavrentiy Beria, the chief of the Soviet secret police, the NKVD, and his subordinates Bogdan Kobulov, Ivan Serov, B. P. Obruchnikov, M.G.
 Svinelupov, and A. N. Apolonov.
 The field operations were conducted by G. P. Dobrynin, the Deputy Head of the Gulag system; G. A. Bezhanov, the Colonel of State Security; I. I. Piiashev, Major General; S. A. Klepov, Commissar of State Security; I. S. Sheredega, Lt.
 General; B. I. Tekayev, Lt.
 Colonel of State Security; and two local leaders, P. M. Fokin, head of the Crimea NKGB, and V. T. Sergjenko, Lt.
 General.
 In order to execute this deportation, the NKVD secured 5,000 armed agents and the NKGB allocated a further 20,000 armed men, together with a few thousand regular soldiers.
 Two of Stalin's directives from May 1944 reveal that many parts of the Soviet government, from financing to transit, were involved in executing the operation.

-On 14 July 1944 the GKO authorized the immigration of 51,000 people, mostly Russians, to 17,000 empty collective farms on Crimea.
+On 14 July 1944 the GKO authorized the migration of 51,000 people, mostly Russians, to 17,000 empty collective farms on Crimea.
 On 30 June 1945, the Crimean ASSR was abolished.

 Soviet propaganda sought to hide the population transfer by claiming that the Crimean Tatars had "voluntarily resettle[d] to Central Asia".
 In essence, though, according to historian Paul Robert Magocsi, Crimea was "ethnically cleansed."
 After this act, the term Crimean Tatar was banished from the Russian-Soviet lexicon, and all Crimean Tatar toponyms (names of towns, villages, and mountains) in Crimea were changed to Russian names on all maps as part of a wide detatarization campaign.
 Muslim graveyards and religious objects in Crimea were demolished or converted into secular places.
 During Stalin's rule, nobody was allowed to mention that this ethnicity even existed in the USSR.
 This went so far that many individuals were even forbidden to declare themselves as Crimean Tatars during the Soviet censuses of 1959, 1970, and 1979.
 They could only declare themselves as Tatars.
 This ban was lifted during the Soviet census of 1989.